utdata/icj-class/bootstrap/bootstrap-class-01.md

 - [gulp-sass](https://www.npmjs.com/package/gulp-sass) helps us with some CSS files.
 - [browser-sync](https://browsersync.io/) is a web server that let's us see our work as we are building it.
 - The next three sections are JavaScript functions (remember those!) with names ('sass', 'js' and 'serve'), and each of those does things ... mostly copying files around, which you will see.
 We can run each of those individually in the terminal like this: `gulp sass`, and that will fire off that task.
-- The last line the default gulp task (when we just run `gulp` by itself) and it happens to just invoke the other tasks we've already defined.
+- The last line is the "default" gulp task (what happens when we just run `gulp` by itself) and it happens to just invoke the other tasks we've already defined.

 Let's run it and see if it works.
 In your VS Code Terminal, do this: